phpv8/php-v8/README.md

 Maintaining this project takes significant amount of time and efforts.
 If you like my work and want to show your appreciation, please consider supporting me at https://www.patreon.com/pinepain.

+Work in progress documentation could be found at https://pinepain.gitbooks.io/php-v8/content/.
+You can also use tests and stubs as reference.

 ## Why (aka Rationale)

 This tool solves following domain problems: